mlabonne/llm-course/README.md

 * Thomas Thelen for motivating me to create a roadmap
 * André Frade for his input and review of the first draft
 * Dino Dunn for providing resources about LLM security
+* Magdalena Kuhn for improving the "human evaluation" part
+* Odoverdose for suggesting 3Blue1Brown's video about Transformers

 *Disclaimer: I am not affiliated with any sources listed here.*